How Much Money Do Actors Make?

 Actors are paid differently based on their chosen medium.

-Generally speaking, for screen work, actors are paid a day rate.
-If they are needed for more than five days, they are paid a weekly rate.
+Generally speaking, screen actors are paid a day rate and stage actors a weekly rate.
+If screen actors are needed for more than five days, however, they will be paid a weekly rate.
 Rates vary if actors are needed for the entirety of the film shoot or the entirety of a television season.
 Television actors can also be paid per episode.
-Stage actors, however, are usually paid a weekly rate.

 How much do actors make per movie?